 Most of us cannot explain our life altering choices so well that we can weather interrogations.
 I knew this, but I thought I could explain most of my choices at the time.
 The question that even the most reflective must ask themselves is, is their base so solid that we make rational, informed choices in the impulsive moments?
 I don’t think many reflective types would pass their own interrogations, in the moment, for I think we color in the blanks later to make us believe we made informed choices.

-Teri told me he was a good man, with a good job, and he had an unusual curiosity about life that she found fascinating.
+Teri told me her boyfriend was a good man, with a good job, and he had an unusual curiosity about life that she found fascinating.
 I also learned that while it was obvious he had a restless, nervous energy about him, “He’s incredibly lazy.
 If he had his choice, he would spend his day on a couch.”

 I still didn’t understand the dynamics of their relationship, even though she provided me numerous answers.
 I wouldn’t understand it for a while.
 I had no idea at the time that their relationship depended on the idea I had that she enjoyed playing the jealous girl, because, I can only assume, she considered him worthy of her jealousy, and in a world of average men with no discernible qualities, that is something.
 He was the naughty boy, and he enjoyed that role.
 “We fight like cats and dogs,” she said with a gleam in her eye, “but then we have makeup sex.”
-I wondered if she dated guys that wouldn’t cheat on her.
+I wondered if she ever tried dating guys who wouldn’t cheat on her.
 I wonder if they wouldn’t fight with her.
 I wondered if they bored her.
 He provided her something to focus on other than herself.
 He was the dunce, but he was an amiable dunce.
 He provided her drama.
 He was always on the cusp of cheating on her.
 She also had a desire to date a guy that she could be better than, and she wasn’t much.
 Either that, or there is a desire to care for something that could break.
 “He’s an idiot, he doesn’t know how good he has it,” she said more than twice.
 The guy was fulfilling the age-old male need of feeling like a bad boy.
 Most guys need this coursing through their veins, and some girls apparently need a guy like this too.